-As we sailed into Bora Bora we saw Mount Otemanu, which is a funnily shaped mountain and then the colour of the reef which is bright turquoise that is such a contrast to the colour of the deep blue ocean.
+As we sailed into Bora Bora we saw Mount Otemanu, which is a funnily shaped mountain and then the colour of the reef which is bright turquoise is such a contrast to the colour of the deep blue ocean.

 We saw little Motu’s (tiny islands) surrounded by the reef with just sand and trees until we anchored in the bay.

 Through my eyes Bora Bora is pure paradise, it is that perfect postcard scene.
-Crystal clear waters, white sandy beaches and a bright blue sky with lush green plants, palm trees and beautiful exotic flowers.
+Crystal clear waters, white sandy beaches and a bright blue sky with lush green plants, palm trees and beautiful flowers.

 The island is surrounded by a reef and that is why the water is crystal clear.